 i.
 “The cedar gives us the idea of majesty, stability, durableness, and incorruptibility.”
 (Clarke)

 c.
-Those who are planted in the house of the LORD shall flourish in the courts of our God: God’s house, the place of His presence, is the place where the believer is both planted and where they continually live and flourish.
-One might say that it is in the presence of the LORD from beginning to end, and they still bear fruit in old age – even as Moses did (Deuteronomy 34:7).
+Those who are planted in the house of the Lord shall flourish in the courts of our God: God’s house, the place of His presence, is the place where believers are both planted and where they continually live and flourish.
+One might say that they are in the presence of the Lord from beginning to end, and they still bear fruit in old age – even as Moses did (Deuteronomy 34:7).

 ii.
 Still bear fruit in old age: “It is not the greenness of perpetual youth, but the freshness of age without sterility, like that of Moses whose ‘eye was not dim, nor his natural force abated’ (Deut.
 34:7); whose wisdom was mature and his memory invaluably rich.”
 (Trapp)

 iii.
 As 2 Corinthians 4:16 indicates, it is possible to be outwardly wasting away, yet inwardly renewed day by day.
 “When their natural strength decayeth, it shall be renewed; their last days shall be their best days, wherein as they shall grow in grace, so they shall increase in comfort and blessedness.”
 (Meyer)

 iv.
 “I once heard a good Christian man say that he was confessing a fault.
 He said, ‘I am afraid that the fruit of my old age is peevishness.’
 ‘No,’ I said, ‘that is not a fruit of your old age; it is a fruit of your old nature.’
 But the fruit of old age, where there is grace in old age, should be patience.”
 (Spurgeon)